abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/out_of_the_box_search_primitives.rst

 To select next variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+..  warning:: TO BE UPDATED AND SYNC WITH THE CODE!!!

 ..  only:: draft

     To select next variable in the search tree, several selection primitives are already defined.
 The ``enum``